XPythonista/XPythonista/README.md

-- 👋 Hi, I’m @XPythonista
+- 👋 Hi, I’m @XPythonista.
-- 👀 I’m interested in Python Software
+- 👀 I’m interested in Python programming.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.

 <!---
 XPythonista/XPythonista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.